DraconDev/css-peek-pro/FINAL_SUMMARY.md

 2. **Global** - Search everything

-   - Like original CSS Peak
+   - Like original CSS Peek
    - Useful for debugging

 3. **Folder** - Same directory only